g00dnatur3/opencv-raspicam-bindings/README.md

-# Raspicam + OpenCV Face Detection Bindings for NodeJS
+# Raspicam + OpenCV Bindings for NodeJS

 Example project to demonstrate how to do NodeJS Bindings to OpenCV & Raspicam C++ Library.